 Karen Mills says that small business lending has increased and appreciates banks for their participation.
-During the period of last 12 months, lending to small businesses has boosted considerably.
-This is very good sign for the economy as small business growth inevitably means growth of the economy.
+During the last 12 months, lending to small businesses has grown considerably.
+This is a very good sign for the economy as small business growth inevitably means growth of the economy.

 Mills made it public that 13 big banks of America have increased lending to small businesses from last September.
 The total loan amount granted is $11 billion and it is part of the $20 billion commitment made by the SBA for the year ending 2014.

-The whopping increase in the volume of loans made is a prime example of a successful private-public partnership to provide assistance to small businesses.
+The whopping increase in the volume of loans made is a prime example of a successful private/public partnership to provide assistance to small businesses.
 But critics have a different point to make.
-They say that this $11 billion figure also covers grants made to organizations having $20 million in revenue and those that tend to borrow in excess like $1 million or more.
+They say that this $11 billion figure also covers grants made to organizations having $20 million in revenue and those that tend to borrow in excess of $1 million or more.

 This article was submitted by Raj Tulshan, Director of Business Development of Biz2Credit.
 Biz2Credit is a small business marketplace that connects entrepreneurs with financing options and advice to grow their business.
 Send all questions to email@example.com.